kupl/SeamFuzz-Artifact/INSTALL.md

 ```

 ### Example (Building artifact on Ubuntu 20.04.5)
-The instructions below guide the users to build our artifact on [Ubuntu 20.04.5](https://releases.ubuntu.com/focal) wihtout any pre-installed additional packages.
+The instructions below guide the users to build our artifact on [Ubuntu 20.04.5](https://releases.ubuntu.com/focal) wihtout any additional packages pre-installed.